gmarchiello/2023-Data-Science-Job-Market-Insights/README.md

 - **Overall Job Market Insight**: The overall landscape indicates a strong demand for data professionals worldwide, with a total of **over 69,606** postings in the top locations, suggesting promising career prospects for individuals seeking to enter or advance in the data field.

 ![plot_2](assets/2_plot.png)
+*Bar graph visualazing the top 20 job locations by number of jobs posted*

-### 3. Top 20 Companies with the Highest Number of Remote Job Positions
+### 3. Top 20 Companies with the Highest Number of Remote Job Positions for Data Scientist
 To examine the landscape of remote job opportunities, I ranked companies based on the total number of job postings listed as "Anywhere."
 By joining the job postings table with the company dimension, I accessed relevant company details.
 This query aggregates job counts for each company, allowing for insights into which organizations are leading in offering remote positions.
 The results are sorted in descending order, highlighting the top companies with the most remote job openings.
 ```sql
 SELECT